KSPModdingLibs/KSPBuildTools/README.md

 ## [update-version](https://github.com/KSPModdingLibs/KSPBuildTools/blob/main/.github/actions/update-version/action.yml)

 Runs [update-version.sh](#update-version.sh) to replace version tokens in several text files.
 TODO: support in-repo installs of KSPBuildTools.
+NOTE: this section is out of date and needs to be updated

 Inputs: